The EnPass password manager is like a fresh breeze on a blistering hot day.

 And the best part?

-It works entirely offline, ensuring you that your data will never leave your local drives and reach any third party server.
+As an offline password manager, EnPass ensures that your secure data will never leave your local drives and reach any third party server.

-So in short, if you’re looking for a top-notch password manager that ensures utmost safety and loads of features at a nominal rate, EnPass is the real deal for you.
+So in short, if you’re looking for a top-notch password manager that ensures utmost safety and loads of features at a nominal rate, the EnPass password manager is the real deal for you.